We all get weekend emails

 How I manage clients & their weekend emails

 So given all the above, here’s what I do with those weekend emails.

-The point is that I want people to know I’ve been paying attention.
+If the issue is important but not urgent, I want people to know I’m paying attention.
 I want them to know I received their email and that I have plans to act (even if it won’t be right away).
-Plus, it takes me virtually no time.
+Plus, because it's a template, it takes me virtually no time.